inncee/docs/README.md

 ###### Prerequisites
 When making API calls to our servers, you are required to first generate a HMAC and attach it to your headers along with the timestamp used to generate it.

-The recommended method for generating the HMAC using PHP is as follows
+The recommended method for generating the HMAC using PHP is as follows:

 ```$timestamp = time();
 $secret = YOUR_SHARED_SECRET;